Managing uncertainty is something our brain loves to do. And it loves even more to be helped.

 From maybe three months, to something no later than three months

 From open possibilities, to there are 3 options

 From questions in a survey, to you are half way through the survey

 From we will continue tomorrow, to this is what will happen tomorrow

 Each second part alternative contains that little extra piece of info that tells the brain to stop worrying.

 We could construct an entire management system on those basis.
 The zero cost question is, how can I decrease uncertainty by 10-20-50%?
-Perhaps 100%, because how much you need on that delta reduction and how much I need may be very different.
+Perhaps 100%, because how much you need that delta reduction and how much I need it, may be very different.
 In other words, the anti-anxiety effect is not linear, the difference between ‘from flight delayed, to flight delayed by 45 minutes; new update in 10’ may be for me the 100% difference between complete panicking and redirecting my attention to key things with zero anxiety.